Gordon, Victoria: Geography and township

 Gordon is situated on the undulating foothills of the Paddock Creek valley.
 The valley contains a reservoir and public park, and there are a number of walking and jogging paths through this area.

-The commercial area is situated along Main Street (Old Melbourne Road) and consists of a single hotel with accommodation, general store, a licensed cafe, gift store, hat shop, post office/store as well as several heritage buildings including St Patrick's Church and others adapted for residential purposes including a bank and an old store.
+The commercial area is situated along Main Street (Old Melbourne Road) and consists of a single hotel with accommodation, general store, a licensed cafe, pharmacy, gift store, hat shop, post office/store as well as several heritage buildings including St Patrick's Church and others adapted for residential purposes including a bank and an old store.
 There are also a number of tourist-oriented ventures operating within the township.
 The township is also serviced by a small government primary school, a small Roman Catholic primary school, a police station, and a community hall.

 The town is laid out in grid plan with a network of wide single carriageway streets interrupted only by the topography including the curve of the creek and the peaks of the surrounding hills.
 This geography also defines the location and provision of sewerage network to the township provided Central Highlands Water in which properties are added to the reticulated service, and those that have septic or treatment plants.
 The cemetery is located on the eastern edge of township, and contains the relocated remains of the original cemetery that was initially located at the western edge of the town.

 Internet connectivity is provided from the shared Gordon-Egerton ADSL2+ enabled Telstra exchange, and wirelessly by the National Broadband Network from either the Springbank and Mount Egerton towers.

 The northern and western outskirts of town near the Western Freeway are forested with bush and pine plantations.